drc-cs/FALL24-CS326/lectures/L11_recommendation_modeling/slides.md

 <!--s-->
 ## Collaborative Filtering
-### Filling in the Sparse Matrix
+### Filling in the User-Item Matrix

-The user-item matrix is often sparse, meaning that most of the entries are missing.
+The user-item matrix is often missing many values.
 This is because users typically only interact with a small subset of items.
 This presents a problem with finding nearest neighbors.

 So, how do we fill in the gaps?

 <!--s-->

 ## Collaborative Filtering
-### Filling in the Sparse Matrix with the Scale's Mean
+### Filling in the User-Item Matrix with the Scale's Mean

 A simple way to fill in the gaps in the user-item matrix is to use the scale's mean.
 Typically you will center the data on the mean of the scale, and fill in the gaps with zero.